Spectre Lens: Giving Agents Eyes Without Handing Them the Whole Browser

 The Browser Is Not the Interface Agents Need

-That sounds poetic, so let’s drag it back into engineering before someone starts a keynote.
-Perception means the agent needs to know what is on the page, what changed, what can be clicked, what can be submitted, what is probably important, and what is decorative nonsense wearing a CSS gradient.
+By perception I mean something practical, not poetic.
+The agent needs to know what is on the page, what changed, what can be clicked, what can be submitted, what looks important, and what is just layout or decoration.

-That separation matters.
+This separation matters.
 Tool planning is not browsing.
 Browsing is not memory.
 Memory is not execution.
-When agent frameworks blend all of that into one glowing abstraction, the demo looks smooth and the production system starts making little clicking sounds at night.
+When all of these things are mixed into one abstraction, the demo can look nice, but debugging it later becomes difficult.

 Browser automation clicks buttons.
-Spectre Lens asks what the button means.
+Spectre Lens tries to understand what the button is for.

 Lightpanda Drives, Spectre Lens Translates

 Spectre Lens currently controls Lightpanda through CDP, which is the Chrome DevTools Protocol.
-CDP is the wire-level machinery browsers use for inspection and automation.
-Useful?
-Absolutely.
-Something you want your agent thinking about directly?
-Please no. That is like teaching a child to make toast by handing them the electrical diagram of the kitchen.
+CDP is the low-level machinery used for browser inspection and automation.

 {:ok, lens} = SpectreLens.open(instances: 2)